 If you need tech support and you’re searching online, it’s better to choose a local tech support company than a remote company.
 The reason is that some tech support scammers do their best to try to get their scam sites to pop up in Google results.
 If you go with a local search, such as “tech support in Vancouver”, or “computer repair Edmonton”, you’re more apt to get a list of local technical support companies.

 Protect Your Computer Against Tech Support Scammers

-One of the best ways to protect yourself from tech support scams is to have a high-quality antivirus installed on your computer.
+One of the best ways to protect yourself from tech support scams is to install a high-quality antivirus on your computer.
 Cybersecurity is necessary, as there are more and more scammers trying to swindle people out of money all the time.
 If you’re not sure if your computer is protected with antivirus or malware protection, locate a local, reputable computer support professional and ask for help.
 They’ll be able to look at your computer to see what you have, check to see if your computer has been compromised, and install a highly effective antivirus program.

 Tips and information brought to you by TickTockTech – Computer Repair Edmonton, Alberta.
-Expert information sourced from the Royal Canadian Mounted Police, United States Federal Trade Commission, and Microsoft.
+Expert information was sourced from the Royal Canadian Mounted Police, United States Federal Trade Commission, and Microsoft.